When is the Best Time for Regenerative Cell Treatment

 There are multiple factors which influence the best time to start treatment.
 There are 4 stages of osteoarthritis with grade 4 being the most severe.
 Unfortunately, most patients we see leave it quite late to get treated, which can affect the overall outcome.
 While still good results can be achieved it is best to address degeneration of a joint early, adhering to the principle that prevention is better than cure.

-Do I need to have time off following Regenerative Stem Cell Treatment?
+Do I need to have time off following Regenerative Cell Treatment?

 Generally very little, there might be some swelling and pain at the site of injection which should settle after 2-4 days on average.
 You need to avoid standing and walking for long periods of time for the first 2 weeks.
 But after 2 weeks you can start low impact exercises such as swimming, and cycling.
 After 3 -4 months you can participate in any type of sports again depending on your age and other factors prior to coming to us.

-What are other factors to consider if I want to be treated with Regenerative Stem Cell Treatment?
+What are other factors to consider if I want to be treated with Regenerative Cell Treatment?

-- Regenerative Stem Cell Treatment is not usually covered by your medical insurance.
+- Regenerative Cell Treatment is not usually covered by your medical insurance.

 - We need to have imaging of your affected joints either an MRI scan, X-Ray or Ultrasound scan.